 Eric Bustos ’12 is the government relations manager for Capital Metro, Austin’s public transit provider.

-Emmy Award-winning broadcast journalist Marlisa Goldsmith ’11 is an anchor/reporter at WPXI-TV in Pittsburgh, Penn., and won a 2018 Robert L. Vann Award of Excellence in the TV Spot News category from the Pittsburgh Black Media Federation.
+Emmy Award-winning broadcast journalist Marlisa Goldsmith ’11 is an anchor/reporter at KTHV-TV in Little Rock, Arkansas, and won a 2018 Robert L. Vann Award of Excellence in the TV Spot News category from the Pittsburgh Black Media Federation.

 Temple Daily Telegram reporter Jacob Sanchez ’16 won the Texas APME’s first place award for Deadline Writing.
 He got his start at Hilltop Views at St. Edward’s.